Azure/ResourceModules/docs/wiki/Fetching latest changes.md

 We recommend to adopt module library with the CI environment in this case, to automate the import of new code and speed up the validation process.

-## Update procedure

-The update procedure depends on which scenario you adopted when onboarding CARML:
-- [**Scenario 1:** Module library only](./Fetching%20latest%20changes%20-%20Scenario%201%20Module%20library%20only).
-In this case we refer to the update of your copy of module templates.
-- [**Scenario 2:** Module library and CI environment](./Fetching%20latest%20changes%20-%20Scenario%202%20Module%20library%20and%20CI%20environment).
-In this case we refer to the update of both your internalized library's repository and the related CI environment.

 ## CARML updates' impact on your copy of the library

 CARML updates can have different impacts on your version of the library: